ilovewine/points-bisection/Readme.md

 ## Mathematical Model

 All information can be found in `theory.ipynb`.
-In order to access the file, you must open it using Jupyter Lab.
+In order to access the file, you must open it using Jupyter Lab (or you can simply click on it in Github).